 "Aloha" Welcome to mauiexplored.com

 Maui , the second-largest of the Hawaiian Islands, is known as the "Valley Isle".
-Maui got it's name from the polynesian navigator Hawaiʻiloa who is credited with discovering the Hawaiian Islands.
+Maui's name came from the Polynesian navigator Hawaiʻiloa who is noted for discovering the Hawaiian Islands.
 Legend has it that Maui is named after Hawaiʻiloa's son Maui.
 The original name of Maui was ʻIhikapalaumaewa.

-Maui Explored is a travel guide to help make your trip the "Valley isle" a memorable one.
+Maui Explored is a photo travel guide to help make your trip the "Valley isle" a memorable one.
 The website was first designed to showcase the many photographs taken during vacations to Maui (click on the image links to view the slide shows).
 Since then we have added helpful guides: Road to Hana, Best Beaches, Maui in Ten Days, Snorkel Tips, Tropical Flowers and Plants.
-Google maps can be found on each page which include images, links and information to help you navigate the island.
-The Travel Guide section contains a Maui travel / local business directory , weather, news, maps, and helpful links to make planning your trip easy and less confusing.
+Google maps with directions can be found on each page which include images, links and information to help you navigate the island.
+The Travel Guidesection contains a business directory local business directory, weather, news, maps, and helpful links to make planning your trip easy and less confusing.

 Latest Maui News and Updates